* Dow hits record high, S&P nears new record

 and stocks prices are likely to move higher," Kelly said.

-conflict spinning increasingly out of control.
+fuel to a conflict spinning increasingly out of control.

 U.S. Treasuries yields rose before a heavy week of data that